 A grade C in a modern language such as French or Spanish is desirable.

-All students will be expected to provide their own textbooks, stationery, computer disks and calculators (where applicable).
+All students will be expected to provide their own textbooks, stationery and calculators (where applicable).
 Any further costs are outlined below:

 Essential: £10-20 for booklets and course materials.